Posts in category ”Digital maps”

 Street view of Stockholm

-Three years ago I wrote about how some guys with lots of time drove around in San Francisco, shooting millions of street-level photos.
-With a bit of Ajax you could explore the city and maybe even do some window-shopping.
+A few years ago I wrote about how some guys drove around in San Francisco, shooting millions of street-level photos with geo-locations.
+With a bit of Ajax you could explore the city online and maybe even do some window-shopping.

 Continue reading